6 Real Ways to Save Money on Prescriptions

 Supporting Your Well-being

 At GuideStone, we understand the challenges you may face in health care.
-That’s why our health plans offer resourceful and money-saving tools like Quantum Health® to help navigate prescription needs and SmartShopper®, which allows you to earn cash rewards when shopping for medical procedures.
+That’s why our health plans offer resourceful and money-saving tools like a patient advocacy team to help navigate prescription needs and SmartShopper®, which allows you to earn cash rewards when shopping for medical procedures.
 For more information, contact us at Insurance@GuideStone.org or 1-844-INS-GUIDE (1-844-467-4843), Monday through Friday, from 7 a.m. to 6 p.m.
 CT.

 GuideStone welcomes the opportunity to share this general information.
 However, this article is not intended to be relied upon as legal advice, medical advice, diagnosis or treatment.